cloud-native-eam/aws-pharos/README.md

 ## Introduction

-The aws-pharos collector is module developed to retrieve the AWS service.
+The aws-pharos collector is an alexandria module developed to retrieve the AWS service.

 ## Achitecture overview